synshop/discord_maintenanceBot/README.md

 # Discord Maintenance Timer Bot

-A simple Discord bot written in Python, designed to manage recurring maintenance tasks or reminders within a Discord server for a Maker Space.
-It allows users to create multiple timers with custom intervals, descriptions, and owners.
+A simple Discord bot written in Python, designed to manage recurring maintenance tasks or reminders within a Discord server for a SYN Shop.
+It allows discord users to create multiple timers with custom intervals, descriptions, and owners.
 When a task is due, the bot posts a reminder in the designated channel and continues to re-notify at a configurable interval until the task is marked as complete.
+Any user can add a timer, but only an admin (in our case board members) can delete one.

 ## Features